aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 and it was time to put on my big brain hat and figure this out i got my sad indie playlist queued up (dont judge me) and got to work

+It took a few minutes(and consulting a friend) to figure out a working model for the circuit

+first for the syntax I went with the easier handsoff approach the circuit componenets are represented based on how they would be connected on an "infinite" (breadboard)["https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all"]

+{{< figure src="/img/breadboard.jpeg" alt="" position="center" style="border-radius: 8px;" caption="" captionPosition="right" captionStyle="color: red;" >}}

+the holes on the breadboard are points where the electrical components are to be connected to and its basically a grid so a 2 -coordinate index can be used to identify each hole

+each line on the breadboard represents a node and it's  a way of connecting multiple components to the same point(ie every component on the same line are connected to the same point)

+so circuit representation .... a circuit is  a list of connections(sequence doesn't matter since this is descriptive) seperated by dots(meh why not)

+to declare a connection all you need to is state the label for  the component being connected, then it's terminal ie + or - and then the hole where it would be connected to on the breadboard grid also since we dont have that many components involved (at least for now ) each component can be represented with a single letter and the type can just add a count for reference each unique component in the label so P1 means the first power source

+for now i think i'll go with P for power source and R for resistor

+we end up with something like this

+P+01 -> (the positive terminal of the power source is plugged in at the 01 hole )

+lets try representing a complete circuit for sport